magepow/magento-2-wallpaper/README.md

 #### Details

-- The module adds the option of price, product quality as desired
+- Module add custom with many options of price, product quality as you like

 #### Description